vzhd1701/csv2notion/README.md

 The tool allows you to add an icon to each row with the `--icon-column` option.
 The behavior is the same as with `--image-column`; the only difference is that you can use URL, file name, or single emoji.

 To also treat `--icon-column` as a regular column, use `--icon-column-keep` flag, similar to `--image-column-keep`.

+If you want to set the same icon for each row, use the `--default-icon` option.
+If both `--icon-column` and `--default-icon` are present, the default icon is used if the row doesn't have anything in the icon column.

 ### Mandatory columns